Tuesday, March 21, 4-6pm

 with City Councilor Pat Davis

-516 ARTS invites the community to join us for a special dedication celebrating the completion of the Botanical Mural Project, two new murals in downtown Albuquerque by renowned artist Francisco Díaz (a.k.a.
+516 ARTS invited the community to join us for a special dedication celebrating the completion of the Botanical Mural Project, two new murals in downtown Albuquerque by renowned artist Francisco Díaz (a.k.a.
 Pastel) from Buenos Aires, Argentina.
-The dedication will take place 4-6pm on Tuesday, March 21 (4-5pm at the Sanitary Tortilla Factory, 5-6pm and the Tower Plaza Building).
-Meet the artist, mural apprentices, project organizers, building owners and supporters, and learn about the process.
+The dedication took place 4-6pm on Tuesday, March 21 (4-5pm at the Sanitary Tortilla Factory, 5-6pm and the Tower Plaza Building).
+Guests were able to meet the artist, mural apprentices, project organizers, building owners and supporters, and learn about the process.

-The Botanical Mural Project will be part of Cross Pollination, an exhibition later this year at 516 ARTS about bees and other pollinators and their role in the world’s food supply.
+The Botanical Mural Project is part of Cross Pollination, an exhibition at 516 ARTS about bees and other pollinators and their role in the world’s food supply.
 In consultation with Cross Pollination exhibition curator Valerie Roybal, Díaz chose to work with images of the following local, native plants that pollinators love: Arbutus, Senna, Phyla, Clematis, Cercocarpus, Artemisia, Aloysia, Amorpha and Mahonia.

 The Botanical Mural Project consists of two mural sites: